The Best Back Support Pillows For Office & Desk Chairs, According to a Doctor

-In today’s increasingly digitized world we spend more time than ever sitting in a chair hunched over a keyboard, and what you’re missing is That tends to lead to headaches, sore shoulders, and achy backs as our body rebels against the poor posture that many of us fall into when sitting down at a desk.
-Which is why you need a chair pillow, back pillow, back support pillow, or
+In today’s increasingly digitized world we spend more time than ever sitting in a chair hunched over a keyboard, and what you’re missing is back support for your office chair.
+That tends to lead to headaches, sore shoulders, and achy backs as our body rebels against the poor posture that many of us fall into when sitting down at a desk.
+Which is why you need a chair pillow, back pillow, back support pillow, or office chair cushion.

 “When you sit at a desk most people naturally curve their lower back forward, and that then causes their upper back to counteract that unnatural position by bending backward,” says Dr. Jeremy Rodgers the Director of Colorado Spine and Sport.
 “That puts a ton of stress on the facet joints that help with stability in your spine, this causes pain.”
 Rogers has treated a wide array of people for this, from Olympians to office workers.
 By torquing our bodies into unnatural positions for extended periods of time, we create issues that can only be solved with an aid.

 So how should you sit?
 The best way to describe it, says Rogers, is that you should be able to attach a plumb line to the tip of your head and your posture in a chair should follow it.
 “Your ears should be over your shoulders, your shoulders over your hips, and your spine should be straight when seated in a chair for any long period of time.
 That’s the only way to get relief.”